khulnasoft/ThreatMatrix/docs/source/Usage.md

 - `Takedown_Request`: Start investigation to request to take down a malicious domain.
 A mail will be sent to the domain's abuse contacts found
 - `Abuse_IP`: Playbook containing the Abusix analyzer.
 It is executed after the Takedown_Request playbook
 - `Send_Abuse_Email`: Playbook containing the AbuseSubmitter connector to send an email to request to take down a malicious domain.
 It is executed after the Abuse_IP playbook
-- `Passive_DNS`: Playbook containing the analyzers that retrieve information from Passive DNS

 #### Playbooks creation and customization